-Here’s a list of my favorite restaurants right now.
-Some of them are old favorites, while others are newly found gems, but all of them have that certain something which makes me want to go back for more:
+Here’s a list of my favorite restaurants in Las Vegas, some of which are well-established favorites, while others are newly discovered treasures, but they all share that certain something that keeps me coming back for more.

 Tacos El Gordo

 For, cheap, authentic Mexican food, Tacos el Gordo is a must-visit spot.
 The taco shop is located at a shopping plaza just north of Wynn/Encore, and specializes in street tacos, with a variety of fillings to choose from like carne asada, al pastor, and lengua (beef tongue).
 While the tripe and tongue varieties might not be for everyone, I still haven’t met a person, who didn’t like the Adobada, so go for this one if in doubt.

 Gordon Ramsay Burger

 I love, love, LOVE the burgers at Gordon Ramsay Burger.
 Yes, the line is long, and no, you’re most likely not going to see Gordon R. himself, but the burgers are out of this world and so are the sides.
 My favorite used to be the Chanterelle Burger, but it’s not on the menu anymore, so my new no. 1 is the American Burger.
 I haven’t yet tried the Hell’s Kitchen Burger, which seems to be what most people order.

 Raku and Sweets Raku

 Sweets Raku is a Japanese dessert cafe known for beautiful, innovative creations.
-Sweets Raku seems to get all the attention (fully understandable, their desserts are amazing), but the sister restaurant Raku also deserves a mention.
+Sweets Raku seems to get all the attention (fully understandable, their desserts are amazing), but the sister restaurant, Raku, also deserves a mention.
 Raku specializes in robata-style cooking, which means grilled meat and vegetables over charcoal, but they also have a nice selection of other Japanese dishes.
-The agedashi tofu is amazing.